grafana/agent/docs/upgrade-guide/_index.md

 change is to make it clearer when referring to Grafana Loki, and configuration of Grafana Agent to send logs to Grafana Loki.

-Old configs will continue to work until it is fully deprecated.
+Old configs will continue to work for now, but support for the old format will eventually be removed.
 To migrate your config, change the `loki` key to `logs`.

 Example old config: